Table of Contents

 4) Adapt

-After each sprint, the team reflects on what went well and what could be improved during retrospectives.
-Feedback from stakeholders is incorporated to refine the product and adjust processes, fostering continuous learning and improvement throughout the project.
+After every sprint, the team reflects on what went well and what could be improved during retrospectives.
+Feedback from stakeholders is incorporated to refine the product and adjust processes.
+This encourages continuous learning and improvement throughout the project.

 Example: The team realises sprint planning could be more efficient and decides to limit the number of tasks in the next sprint.
 They also adjust the testing process based on user-submitted bug reports.